platform-experience/serviceportal-best-practice/README.md

   }
   ```

-  Another great use case for utilizing $onInit, is when you need a place to fire off an immediately invoked function.
+  Another great use case for utilizing `$onInit`, is when you need a place to fire off an immediately invoked function.

   ```javascript
   c.$onInit = function() {